Youth Summer Sailing and Racing Camp

 LTS Laser Beginner is designed for older sailors who are NEW to SBJSA or have sailed with us in the LTS Opti Program.
 They will sail with a partner in a Laser for the week.
 This class is capped at 12 sailors for a healthy and safe instructor-student ratio.

 LTS Laser Advanced is designed for older sailors who have attended SBJSA.
 They will sail alone in a Laser for the week.
-This class is capped at 8 sailors for a healthy and safe instructor-student ration.
+This class is capped at 8 sailors for a healthy and safe instructor-student ratio.

 Each class has its own curriculum that builds on prior ones as laid out by US Sailing and taught through SBJSA high standards.
 Within the week, your sailor may shift into other classes based on age, skill and confidence per instructor recommendation.
 Detailed curricula are posted on our website under “Sailing” then “Classes and Descriptions”.